dhadka/retro-board-creator/README.md

 ### Changing date

 Does the retro fall on a holiday?
-Need to reschedule it to a different day or week?
+Need to reschedule one retro to a different day of the week?
 Find and change the `date` field in the JSON.
 Retrobot will automatically use the new date.
-Furthermore, the subsequent retro will be scheduled approximately N weeks, where N is the `retro-cadence-weeks` value, from the new date.
+Furthermore, all future retros will be shifted accordingly if you skip weeks.

 ### Changing cadence or day of week

 Modify the `retro-cadence-weeks` and/or `retro-day-of-week` settings in the Action workflow.
-You will need to manually changing any existing retro project boards, but all future retros will use the new schedule.
+You will need to manually change any existing retro project boards, but all future retros will use the new schedule.

 ### Changing retro driver

 The retro driver order can be changed at any time by editing the `handles` setting.
 You can also add or remove handles at any time.
 However, this will not change any existing retro project boards.
-If you need update the driver for the existing retro, it is a good idea to change both the `driver` name in the JSON as well as update the `handles` in the workflow file to ensure the order of retro drives is consistent.
+If you need update the driver for the existing retro, it is a good idea to change both the `driver` name in the JSON as well as update the `handles` in the workflow file to ensure the order of future retro drivers is unchanged.

 ## How to contribute